 Surcharge & Fee Application Logic in Municipal Utility Billing

 Municipal billing data arrives from disparate upstream systems: SCADA meter reads, GIS service boundaries, customer information systems (CIS), and regulatory fee schedules.
-Without strict typing, malformed inputs cascade into incorrect billing statements, triggering audit failures and customer disputes.
-Python’s pydantic library provides a production-grade framework for enforcing structural integrity before any calculation occurs.
-A typical surcharge rule schema must capture the fee identifier, base trigger condition, calculation method, effective date range, jurisdictional scope, and PUC reference code.
+Without strict typing, a malformed fee definition cascades into incorrect statements, audit failures, and customer disputes.
+Pydantic v2 enforces structural integrity before any calculation occurs.
+A surcharge rule must capture the fee identifier, calculation method, rate value, effective-date range, jurisdictional scope, and the PUC reference that authorizes it.

 from datetime import date